 Of all pumps tested, this head design was most consistently able to boast zero air loss whatsoever when attaching or detaching from valve stems, either Presta or Schrader.
 The only conceivable air loss with this design comes from bumping an open Presta valve accidentally, which can hardly be blamed on the pump.
 A bleed button located directly on the ABS1 head makes intentional fine-tuning of pressure quick and convenient.
 Our testers were overwhelmingly pleased with this head design, although using it does take a little more time and patience than pump heads with the more common "push down and lock lever" designs; it's especially time-consuming if you need to frequently switch back and forth between valve stem types.
 Ultimately this comes down to user preference.

-Although it isn't one of the thriftiest pumps we've reviewed, there are also much more expensive ones which have let us down, and this is quite a nice pump for $60.
+Although it isn't one of the thriftiest pumps we've reviewed, there are also much more expensive ones which have let us down, and this is quite a nice pump for the price.
 Quality construction, stylish design, solid all-around performance, and it feels good to use.
 There are some adequate pumps available that cost half as much, but we wouldn't count on them lasting as long, and they certainly won't look as good.
 Lezyne also makes replacement parts available for their pumps at reasonable prices on their website, so if your hose gets cut or the face of your gauge gets smashed, you don't have to throw the whole pump away.

-Although there are some lingering questions about the accuracy of the gauge, this is really a great pump that our reviewers and their friends loved using, and folks who tried a number of pumps we tested remarked informally that if they were able to keep just one, they'd have their eye on the shiny black steel.
+Although there are some lingering questions about the accuracy of the gauge, the Lezyne Steel Floor Drive is really a great pump that our reviewers and their friends loved using, and folks who tried a number of pumps we tested remarked that if they were able to keep just one, they'd have their eye on the shiny black steel of this puppy.
 The ABS1 flip-thread chuck makes for an easy to use and reliable pump head.
 It feels smooth and solid when pumping, and looks good doing it.